Modify exiv2/actions.cpp return -3/253 when no metadata has been found.

 2) when -g (grep) has been used, we should not set an error if no tag matches

 #917.
 Changing the condition for reporting an error.
 We should not report an error for missing metadata when the user uses [-g match]+

-#1 Updated by Andreas Huggel almost 4 years ago
+#1 Updated by Andreas Huggel over 5 years ago

 Both current behaviors 1) and 2) are designed to meet the needs of both, users of the command line program - they can set -v to see some extra messages - and scripts - it is more concise to check the return value in a script than to parse the program's standard error output and it is easier if the program doesn't generate a lot of unneeded output.
 In addition, the behavior of the -g (grep) option follows that of the grep command, which also returns a non-zero value if it can't find what you're looking for.
 I guess one could argue what the default behavior should be (i.e., whether the program should output the -v messages by default and have a switch to suppress them instead), but I wouldn't be surprised if you can find an equal number of supporters for each of these options...